Stellar Wind-Blown Bubbles as Environments for Late-Time Rebrightening of Gamma-Ray Burst Afterglows: Numerical Fitting and Results

 \subsection{Transition Radius}

-The transition radius, where is the inner radius of the terminal shock of wind, can be calculated with $n_s = \xi n_f(R_{\rm tr}) = 3 \times 10^{35} A_{\star} R_{\rm tr}^{-2} \xi$.
+The transition radius, which indicates where the inner radius of the terminal shock of the wind is, can be calculated with $n_s = \xi n_f(R_{\rm tr}) = 3 \times 10^{35} A_{\star} R_{\rm tr}^{-2} \xi$.
 Thus $R_{\rm tr}=1.1 \times 10^{18}\; A_{\star}^{1/2} n_s^{-1/2}$~cm.
 The best-fit results of $R_{\rm tr}$ are listed in Table~\ref{tab:comparison}, we find all three bursts have small transition radius $<0.5$~pc.
 We also collected some bursts that were considered to involve free-to-shocked wind conversion behaviors and listed them in Table~\ref{tab:comparison}.
 One can observe all sample values are less than 1~pc.
-By fitting those logarithmic distribution with a Gaussian function, we found that the median value is ${\rm log_{10}}R_{\rm tr}{(\rm cm)}=17.63$, with a standard deviation STD=0.47, as shown in Figure~\ref{Radii}.
+By fitting those samples with a log-normal function, we found that the median value is ${\rm log_{10}}R_{\rm tr}{(\rm cm)}=17.59$, with a standard deviation STD=0.45, as shown in Figure~\ref{Radii}.

-Based on the different progenitor stars and the properties of the burst environment, recently \cite{Chrimes_Gompertz_Towardsunderstandinglong_2022} conducted a systematic study on the characteristics of the stellar wind bubbles around long GRBs through a series of numerical simulations.
+Based on the different progenitor stars and the properties of the burst environment, recently \cite{Chrimes_Gompertz_Towardsunderstandinglong_2022} conducted a systematic study on the characteristics of the stellar wind bubbles around LGRBs through a series of numerical simulations.
 Their statistic results indicate that the median value of the wind termination shock radius is located at 10~pc.
 Thus, the above results indicate that the inferred conversion radius based on observations shows a systematic deviation from the numerical simulation results.
 The exact cause of this deviation remains unknown.
 However, we hypothesize that one possible explanation is that the GRB progenitors are extremely unstable and collapsed during the early stage of rapid mass loss process, preventing the stellar wind bubble from expanding to the size predicted by the numerical simulation ~\cite[e.g.,][]{RamirezRu_GarciaSe_StateCircumstellarMedium_2005}.
 Besides, the simulation results are taken place in one dimensional, the instability that only occurs in high-dimensional situations, e.g., Rayleigh-Taylor and Kelvin-Helmholtz Instabilities, may lead to a smaller transition radius.

 In Figure~\ref{Distribution}, we present the correlation between the transition radii $R_{\rm tr}$ and the transition times $T_{\rm tr}$.
 We define $T_{\rm tr}$ as the onset moment when the broadband light curve exhibits rebrightening behavior.
 The specific values are also listed in the Table~\ref{tab:comparison}.
 For the convenience of analysis, we also provide the redshift and off-axis factor $\theta_{\rm v}/\theta_{\rm c}$ of each event.
 We point out that since the rebrightening takes place in a uniform medium environment (see Section~\ref{sec:analy}), the occurrence time of rebrightening can be described by the following relation \citep[e.g.,][Equation~31]{Beniamini_Granot_Afterglowlightcurves_2020},